-Because work hazards vary greatly from job to job, there are many different kinds of personal protective equipment.
+Because work hazards are different at every job, there are many different kinds of personal protective equipment.

 Eye and Face Protection

-Workers often use their hands to handle dangerous machinery or chemical substances, so PPE that is used for hand protection includes chemical-resistant gloves, insulated gloves, wire mesh gloves, latex gloves, vinyl gloves and nitrile gloves.
+Workers often use their hands to handle dangerous machinery or chemical substances.
+So hand protection PPE includes chemical-resistant, insulated, wire mesh, latex, vinyl, and nitrile.

-Damage to hearing is often an overlooked workplace hazard, but hearing loss can severely damage an individual’s ability to work and function properly outside of work.
+Damage to hearing is often an overlooked workplace hazard.
+However, hearing loss can severely damage an individual’s ability to work and function properly outside of work.
 PPE for hearing protection includes disposable and reusable earplugs and hearing bands.

 What Kind of PPE Do My Workers Need?

-It is imperative to consult local, state and federal requirements for PPE.
+It is imperative to consult local, state, and federal requirements for personal protective equipment.
 The Occupational Safety and Health Administration also has many resources on the subject of personal protective equipment laws and guidelines.
 You can check out OSHA standards and other federal guidelines here.

 You can also contact Sparkle!
 We provide businesses in the Bakersfield area with garments that are compliant with OSHA standards.
 Get in touch with us today to learn more!